darraghmurphy1/PP3/README.md

 ## Random ship generation and placement.

-## Hidden grid with ships on it and displayed empty grid for guessingf
+## Hidden grid with ships on it and displayed empty grid for guessing

 ![chrome_5qvcerms2Z](https://user-images.githubusercontent.com/103134533/182042270-38a2d89a-8728-4c80-be62-6137ad3234e7.png)